protolambda/gocyto/README.md

 - use different [SSA analysis types](#supported-callgraph-analysis-types)
 - support for Go-modules (powered by `golang.org/x/tools/go/packages`)
 - graph data is nested: packages > types / globals > attached functions
-- nodes are colored based on signature (50% parameters blend, 50% results blend%)
+- nodes are colored based on signature (50% parameters blend, 50% results blend)
 - all edges/nodes enhanced with `classes` to style/filter the graph with

 ```